-Dave Cieslewicz (chess LEV ich) was first elected Mayor of Madison in April, 2003, and re-elected to a second term in April, 2007.
+Dave Cieslewicz (chess LEV ich) was first elected Mayor of Madison in April, 2003, re-elected to a second term in April, 2007 and served until 2011.
 As Mayor, Cieslewicz has focused primarily on public safety and provision of quality basic services for Wisconsin's fastest-growing city.

 Cieslewicz has also focused on getting results to resolve long-standing debates.
 After 60 years of discussion, he got Madison's first public swimming facility - the Goodman Pool - built, with the generous help of the Goodman Brothers and numerous other community donors.
 He also led the fight to unify the City and County Health Departments to improve the quality of service to city residents, after 15 years of debate on that issue.

 Public safety has been a top priority for Mayor Cieslewicz.
-Since taking office in 2003, he has put 24 new police officers on Madison's street, including 10 in 2007 alone.
-Recognizing that public safety is not only a law enforcement concern, he has championed initiatives to prevent crime.
+Recognizing that public safety is not only a law enforcement concern, he championed initiatives to prevent crime.
 His Emerging Neighborhoods Fund provides early resources to help neighborhoods address the root causes of crime and poverty before they become more serious.
 The Fund provides grants for youth centers, job training and other activities.

 Madison has one of the strongest economies in the nation, and Cieslewicz has pursued many initiatives to build on that strength.
 He reinvigorated the Economic Development Committee, is developing a "one-stop shop" to simplify the development process, and provided startup funding for job training programs to ensure local employers have access to the skilled workforce they need.
 He organized the city's first-ever Small Business Conference, connecting local entrepreneurs with information and city leaders to help them prosper and grow in Madison.